 You may feel daunted by the prospect of counselling but be reassured that I am extremely approachable.
 I understand how difficult it is to begin this process, as I have developed with the help of a supportive therapist myself.
 I believe that it is essential for a therapist to go through the process of counselling in order to undertake this work.
 My approach is that I work with the person on building a supportive, non-judgemental relationship, providing the environment that enables and encourages the client to grow and develop in the way that suits the individual at their pace.
 This in turn facilitates the person's move towards clarity and encourages them to become confident in making choices and decisions.
 I believe that each person's life experiences are exclusive to them, although there are often similarities in how we respond as humans through actions, thoughts and feelings to those experiences.
 The counselling relationship is a unique one that helps the client negotiate the process of working through their difficulties, whilst feeling supported and empowered.
 The way of life for many people has become very busy and fast paced.
-I find that clients often approach me as they are trying to achieve balance as they have been experiencing stress related symptoms, anxiety or depression, which impacts on their relationships, mental health and physical health.
+I find that clients often approach me as they are trying to achieve balance as they have been experiencing stress related symptoms, anxiety or depression, which impacts their relationships, mental health and physical health.
 Often I find that through the counselling sessions my clients discover what they want from life and through exploration they feel empowered and find their own way forward whilst feeling supported.
 I counsel clients for many different issues but specialise and have extensive experience in bereavement counselling and working with people suffering from life limiting illness.
 My experience was gained at a Bereavement Charity and during my time with The Rowans Hospice.
+I am an Accredited counsellor with The Foundation for Infant Loss Training.

 I continually work on my professional and personal development and attend regular supervision, as I believe these are all essential to my continuing practice as a counsellor to ensure that I work ethically and am able to offer a good service to my clients.